-To get started, you need to find sources for items to resell.
-Sourcing is the process of finding and purchasing inventory to sell and is perhaps the most important aspect of your reselling business.
+To get started, you’ll first need to find items to resell.
+Sourcing is the process of finding and purchasing inventory and is perhaps the most important aspect of your reselling business.

-As mentioned above, you can source inventory in different ways, including retail and online arbitrage.
-Depending on your niche, you can hit up the sales rack at retail stores, thrift shops, flea markets, bulk membership clubs, clearance sections of your favorite stores’ websites, overstock websites, online marketplaces, as well as wholesale liquidation sites.
-Always be on the lookout for great deals.
-Finding good products at below-market prices is key to good margins!
+Inventory can be sourced in a variety of different ways, including from traditional retail and online arbitrage.
+Depending on your niche, you can hit up the sales rack at retail stores, thrift shops, flea markets, bulk membership clubs, overstock websites, online marketplaces, and especially wholesale liquidation sites.
+Be sure to be on the lookout for deals—finding good products at below-market prices is key to good margins!

-Keep in mind, whether you choose to go into a niche market (only selling items in a specific category) or to sell items based on consumer demand, you’ll need to invest in your inventory.
-For a variety of reasons, including efficiency and risk mitigation, you’ll find it harder to turn profits if you are only able to sell a few things at a time, so plan to stock up!
+Keep in mind, whether you choose selling a niche market or selling based on consumer demand, you’ll need to invest in inventory.
+It’s harder to turn profits if you’re only selling a few things at a time, so plan to stock up!

-If you’re just getting started, definitely think about your online strategy.
-With 78% of Americans preferring to shop online, the Internet can’t be a channel you neglect.
-And online marketplaces are making it easy for entrepreneurial sellers to get started and scale up.
-On Amazon alone, top third-party sellers are generating hundreds of millions of dollars in sales.
-You too, can be one of these sellers!
+If you’re just getting started, it’s time to think about your online strategy.
+Fortunately, online marketplaces make it easy for resellers to get started and scale up.
+On Amazon alone, top third-party sellers are generating millions of dollars in sales.
+You too, can be one of these top sellers!

-As you can see, reselling is an easy step into entrepreneurship and there are many different paths to success.
-Whether you are focused on a specific niche or just focused on whatever products will be most profitable, whether you want to start a small side hustle or are ready to dive in and start reselling at high volume, there’s a way to scale your income to your ambition.
+Reselling is an easy step into entrepreneurship, with many different paths to success.
+Whether you want to start a small side hustle or are ready to resell full-time, there’s a way to scale to your ambition.